18F/unit-testing-node/_pages/components/slack-client.md

 ```

 Before moving on, have a little fun with the tests.
 Change something to make
 one of them fail.
+Can you trace the failure from what you changed to the
+resulting error message?
+Do you think other developers (including yourself in
+six months or less) be able to trace the error message back to the change you
+made?

+If the answer to either question is "no", think hard about what it would take
+to improve the code or the test to change the answer to "yes".
+Indeed, much of
+the value of automated testing comes from the quality of feedback it provides
+in perpetuity as the system evolves.

 ## Knocking out the rest

-After all of that effort, the remaining cases are a piece of cake.
-Add a new
+After all of that, the remaining cases should be pretty easy.
+Add a new test
-test case to check that unsuccessful requests are reported:
+case to check that unsuccessful requests are reported:

 ```js
     it('should make an unsuccessful request', function() {